cseanburns/systems-librarianship/src/2a-using-gcloud-virtual-machines.md

 The **.tar.gz** file may have been downloaded to your **Downloads** folder.
 First, in your Terminal.app, move that file to your home directory.
-The following assumes the downloaded file is named `google-cloud-cli-darwin-x86_64.tar.gz`, but it's likely different for you, so modify as appropriate:
+The following assumes the downloaded file is named `google-cloud-cli-darwin-ARCH.tar.gz`, but it's likely different for you, so modify as appropriate:

 ```
-mv ~/Downloads/google-cloud-cli-darwin-arm.tar.gz $HOME
+mv ~/Downloads/google-cloud-cli-darwin-ARCH.tar.gz $HOME
 ```

 Then move to your home directory with the `cd` command: